stevleibelt/incubator/component/php/batch_job/README.md

     * one job simple prepares the chunks per batch job type
     * one job to start the prepared chunks per batch job

-### Worker History
+### Processor History

-* one entry per executed worker
+* one entry per executed processor
-* has a well defined WorkerHistoryItem
+* has a well defined ProcessorHistoryItem
-* is defined by a WorkerHistoryStorageInterface
+* is defined by a ProcessorHistoryStorageInterface

-### Worker List
+### Processor List

-* one entry per running worker
+* one entry per running processor
-* has a well defined WorkerListItem
+* has a well defined ProcessorListItem
-* is defined by a WorkerListStorageInterface
+* is defined by a ProcessorListStorageInterface

 ## Flow

 * batch job reads configuration (all available batch jobs) and puts them into a queue
 * batch job acquires one (or multiple) queued batch jobs and start batch jobs with chunk id working on the queue
-* batch job executes batch job per queue and start acquirering until maximum number of queue workers is reached (based on system load and cool down) or no more items are available in the queue and finally starts the real queue worker
+* batch job executes batch job per queue and start acquirering until maximum number of queue processors is reached (based on system load and cool down) or no more items are available in the queue and finally starts the real queue processor

 ### Configuration

+#### Default

+* enabled: true
+* priority: 50
+* batch size: 100
+* memory limit: 128MB
-* id
+* runtime limit: 60
+* number of processes on high load: 4
+* number of processes on medium load: 10
+* number of processes on low load: 20
+* number of seconds between runs: 4

+#### Per Job

-* name
+* unique name / unique id: string
-* batch_size
-* priority
+* [enabled: boolean]
-* high_load_parallel_process
+* [priority: integer]
-* medium_load_parallel_process
+* [batch size: integer]
-* low_load_parallel_process
+* [memory limit: string]
-* number_of_seconds_for_cooldown
+* [runtime limit: integer]
+* [number of processes on high load: integer]
+* [number of processes on medium load: integer]
+* [number of processes on low load: integer]
+* [number of seconds between runs: integer]
+* full qualified acquirer class name
+* full qualified allocator class name
+* full qualified processor class name
+* full qualified releaser class name

 ### process list

+?
 * id
 * name
 * current_batch_size